admb-project/admb-project.github.io/tools/adstudio/index.md

 : User manual for AD Studio

 [Readme](readme.html)
-: "Emacs admb-mode without the Emacs"
+: "Emacs admb-mode and tmb-mode, without the Emacs"

 [.emacs](https://github.com/admb-project/admb/blob/master/contrib/adstudio/dot/.emacs)
 : Emacs settings for AD Studio (Windows, Linux) - all you need if you have